Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-This set of clues is severely flawed.
-The 'informed' category suffers from direct contamination in one clue.
-The 'misinformed' and 'fake' categories completely miss their mark, failing to create productive ambiguity or misdirection towards any of the actual incorrect choices provided.
-This would make the game unplayable as intended, as the strategic element of misdirection is entirely absent.
+The set of clues has significant issues in the 'misinformed' and 'fake' categories, as they largely fail to meet their specified criteria.
+The 'informed' clues are mostly good, but one critical error with answer contamination reduces their quality.
+For a disinformer game, the lack of effective misdirection in the misinformed and fake clues would make the game much less challenging and engaging than intended.

 ---